The Insidious Nature of Scientology's Outreach Programs

 Then there’s Narconon.
 William C. Benitez used Hubbard’s The Fundamentals of Thought when founding this organization in 1966.
 Hubbard approved; four years later Narconon was an official offshoot, though the founders claim the organizations are separate.
 Numerous former patients and state officials disagree.
 A short list of grievances includes:

 Recent lawsuits in California, Nevada, and Oklahoma, combined with organizational trouble in Quebec, Russia, Spain, and Kazakhstan, have kept authorities and potential clients suspicious.
 In each of these cases money problems and proselytizing go hand in hand.
-The “studies” that Narconon relies on to promote its services are tremendous, mostly because falsified.
+The “studies” that Narconon relies on to promote its services are tremendous, mostly because they're falsified.
 This Scientology offshoot, like others, proves that fruit never falls far from its tree.

 Narconon has spun off numerous other groups to shield Scientology’s involvement, including Blue by the Sea, Fresh Start, Israel Says No to Drugs, and Sober Living in Orange County.
 Addiction to drugs and addiction to ideologies both involve neurochemistry; both exploit patterns of behavior; both create new identities that tend to be abrasive and dangerous.